RagnarGrootKoerkamp/BAPCtools/readme.md

 The keys in this config file can be any option that can be passed on the command-line.
 Note that the keys should be written out in full (e.g., `username: jury` rather than `u: jury`) and any hyphens should be replaced with an underscore (e.g., `no_bar: True` rather than `no-bar: True`).

-These personal config files also allow to set the key `local_time_multiplier` to adjust hardcoded time limits intended for different hardware.
+These personal config files also allow you to set the key `local_time_multiplier` to adjust hardcoded time limits intended for different hardware.
 This might be useful for the CI or if your hardware is much faster or much slower than the contest hardware.

 ## Developing / Contributing to BAPCtools